 Least Active Month On Record

-December of 2009 had an average daily Kp index of just 0.06.
-There were 25 days in a row in which the Kp index never rose above 0.
-During this time the northern lights would have been virtually non-existent unless you were directly underneath the auroral oval.
-And even there it would have been difficult to see.
+December of 2009 had an average daily Kp index of just 1.05.
+There were 11 days in which the Kp index never rose above 0.
+During this time the northern lights would have been almost non-existent unless you were directly underneath the auroral oval.

 By Day